Cinema of Argentina: 1976–1983: During the last civic-military dictatorship

-Post junta cinema
+1983–1994: After the return to democracy

+Luis Puenzo and Norma Aleandro after receiving the Oscar for Best Foreign Language Film for La historia oficial (1985) at the 58th Academy Awards.

 A new era in Argentine cinema started after the arrival of democracy in 1983; besides a few memorable exceptions like Alejandro Doria's family comedy Esperando la carroza ("Waiting for the Hearse", 1985), the era saw a marked decline in the popularity of slapstick comedies towards films with more serious undertones and subject matter.

 The first group deals frankly with the repression, torture and the disappearances during the Dirty War in the 1970s and early 1980s.
 They include: Hector Olivera's Funny Little Dirty War (1983) and the true story Night of the Pencils (1986); Luis Puenzo's Academy Award-winning The Official Story (1985); "Pino" Solanas' Tangos, the Exile of Gardel (1986) and Sur ("South", 1987) and Alejandro Doria's harrowing Sofia (1987), among others.

 Among films dealing with past abuses, one German-Argentine co-production that also deserves mention is Jeanine Meerapfel's The Girlfriend (1988), where Norwegian leading lady Liv Ullmann is cast beside locals Federico Luppi, Cipe Lincovski, Victor Laplace and Lito Cruz.

 A second group of films includes portrayals of exile and homesickness, like Alberto Fischermann's Los días de junio ("Days in June," 1985) and Juan Jose Jusid's Made in Argentina (1986), as well as plots rich in subtext, like Miguel Pereira's Verónico Cruz (1988), Gustavo Mosquera's Lo que vendrá ("The Near Future", 1988) and a cult favorite, Martin Donovan's English-language Apartment Zero (1988).
 These used metaphor, life's imponderables and hints at wider socio-political issues to reconcile audiences with recent events.

 This can also be said of treatments of controversial literature and painful 19th century history like Maria Luisa Bemberg's Camila (1984), Carlos Sorin's A King and His Movie (1985) and Eliseo Subiela's Man Facing Southeast (1986).